MirzacAlbertAndrei/Smart-Greenhouse/README.md

 **6.Interrupts and Timers:**
 -Timer1 is used to periodically read the DHT11 sensor data.
 -Timer2 is used for controlling the motor (fan) speed via PWM.
--INT0 (external interrupt) handles button presses for toggling the display
+-INT0 (external interrupt) handles button presses for toggling the display.